apache/openwhisk/docs/reference.md

 * The default limit can be statically configured by whisk in consul kvstore.
 * A user is currently not able to change the limits.

-### Invocations per minute/hour (Fixed: 120/3600)
+### Invocations per minute (Fixed: 120)
-* The rate limit N is set to 120/3600 and limits the number of action invocations in one minute/hour windows.
+* The rate limit N is set to 120 and limits the number of action invocations in one minute windows.
 * A user cannot change this limit when creating the action.
 * A CLI or API call that exceeds this limit receives an error code corresponding to HTTP status code `429: TOO MANY REQUESTS`.